Fitness to Plead and Stand Trial

-If the question of fitness arises after arraignment, the court must adjourn the trial, and hear any submissions relating to the conduct of an inquiry in the absence of any jury.
+If the question of fitness arises after arraignment, the court must adjourn the trial, and in the absence of any jury, hear any submissions relating to the conduct of an inquiry.

 Even if the question of your fitness to stand trial was previously raised, and you were found fit, if the question re-emerges in good faith during the trial the court must adjourn the proceedings, no matter how inconvenient or disruptive it may be.